 - Huge range of competitions and events

 Take the lifts up and ride down

-Lifts re-open in Vaujany on 3 July until 29 August giving access to an incredible 250kms of MTB / VTT tracks on 36 circuits.
+Lifts re-open in Vaujany on 3 July until 29 August giving access to the entire terrain.
 This includes the unbelievable, death defying 32kms of non-stop downhill tracks on the Megavalanche circuit, the longest in the world.

-The slopes opposite Vaujany have now become the firm venue for the French Four Cross and Trial Championships aka the Mondial du VTT testament to just how good these tracks have become.
-The three days of death-defying riding make great viewing and when the champs clear out; why not test yourself on the top tracks in France for mountain biking? …– click to view more.
+The slopes opposite Vaujany have now become the firm venue for the French Four Cross, Trial Championships aka the Mondial du VTT and various enduro races... testament to just how good these tracks have become!
+The three days of death-defying riding make great viewing and when the champs clear out; why not test yourself on the top tracks in France for mountain biking?

 Vaujany is establishing itself on the free ride map.
-The highly rated German mountain bike manufacturer ROSE has selected Vaujany as the ideal base for its Alpine test centre and opened a shop and rental post by the lift station which is set to return in 2014.
+The highly rated German mountain bike manufacturer ROSE has selected Vaujany as the ideal base for its Alpine test centre and rents out bikes via the Ride4Life shop

 The terrain has enough to put any rider through their paces; with over 2500m of height loss.From technically demanding and steep downhill sections crossing meadows, glaciers and undergrowth to more gentle trails on the Bourg d’Oisans plain for family rides.